Are you the teacher who likes to jump right into the lesson and not waste time? That may work for you, but it might not be working for the students!

 #1: Onion, not fruit.

-More ESL Warm-Ups
+Need More ESL Warm-Ups?

 If you liked this ESL warm-up activity, then you’ll need to check out this book: 39 ESL Warm-Ups for Kids (7+).There are almost 40 engaging, interesting activities to help get your classes started off in style.

 Get your students engaged, and ready to learn with these fun warm-ups.
+There are enough activities in here to get through the semester in style.

 You can get the book on Amazon in both print and digital formats.
 The (cheaper!) digital copy can be read on any device (Mac, PC, tablet, Smartphone) by downloading the free Kindle reading app.